This Gingerbread Latte Cake is your favorite Holiday drink in cake form! Gingerbread spice cake layers with an espresso buttercream.

 - Place egg whites and sugar into the bowl of a stand mixer, whisk until combined.*

 - Place bowl over a pot with 1-2" of simmering water and whisk constantly until the mixture is hot and no longer grainy to the touch or reads 160F on a candy thermometer (about 3mins).

 - Place bowl on your stand mixer and whip on med-high until the meringue is stiff and cooled (the bowl is no longer warm to the touch (approx. 5-10mins)).

 - Switch to paddle attachment.
 Slowly add cubed butter and mix until smooth.**

-- Remove 3 cups of buttercream, set aside for white fault line frosting.
+- Add vanilla and whip until smooth.
+Remove 3 cups of buttercream, set aside for white fault line frosting.

 - Add espresso to remaining buttercream and whip until smooth.***